issueapp/spring/issues/spread/data/story-two.md

 Our cupcake recipe is a perfect one to do with the kids (and even Dad) and it's a great way to share the workload and bond as a family before you begin the celebrations.
-See our handy tips on cooking with kids.
+See our handy tips on
-(link to this section of the mag Food Culture story)
+<a href="story-two/1">cooking with kids.</a>

 ### MENU